Hobgob22/SlayCrawl/README.md

 docker-compose up -d
 ```

+The application will automatically:
+- Create the necessary data directory
+- Initialize the SQLite database with required tables
+- Set up Redis for caching
+- Start the web server

 3. Access the web interface:
 - Main UI: http://localhost:8000
 - Health Check UI: http://localhost:8000/health-ui
 - API Documentation: http://localhost:8000/docs

+Note: The database (scraper.db) is automatically created on first startup.
+It's stored in the `data` directory and persists between container restarts.
+This file is not included in the Git repository for security reasons.

 ## Web UI Access